 The Peak District is one of the most popular walking areas in England.
-A network of paths and bridleways provide countless opportunities to explore the wild hills and moors.
+A network of paths and bridleways provide countless opportunities to explore its wild hills and remote moors.
 From bog trotting Kinder Scout in the Dark Peak to the stunning Roaches in the White Peak, this really is a hill walkers paradise!

 Best Walks in the Peak District